 Due to the devastation caused by the Explosion, it is unlikely that the names of all victims will ever be captured.
 The disaster took place at the height of the First World War, a time when there were many newcomers and transients in the city; it is possible that some of their names were missed; entire families could have been excluded for the same reason.

 The database also includes many names of individuals which are similar to others appearing in the same listing-nevertheless, each victim was given a different body number at the time of the disaster.
 These similarities originate in the confusion of the event, when given names, ages and street addresses were frequently supplied by second- and third-hand informants.
 One wonders therefore how many of the dead were incorrectly identified in the chaos of the immediate aftermath.

 The paper version of the 2002 Remembrance Book includes the names of identified victims, their ages, their local residential addresses at the time of the disaster, and their subsequent places of burial.
 The master copy of this version is on permanent display at the Maritime Museum of the Atlantic in downtown Halifax.
 Reference copies are available for public examination at several libraries within the Halifax Regional Library system.

-The online Remembrance Book is updated regularly to include new information verified from archival sources.
+The online list of those that died is updated regularly to include new information verified from archival sources.
 As a result, researchers will notice differences between this online database and the printed, display copies of the Remembrance Book.
-For example, information received since 2002 has shown that serveral individuals previously identified as victims were instead survivors.
+For example, information received since 2002 has shown that several individuals previously identified as victims were instead survivors.